insected/bobbae_gcp-wiki/BigQuery.md

 ### Query plan and timeline

-When BigQuery executes a query job, it converts the declarative SQL statement into a graph of execution, broken up into a [series of query stages](https://cloud.google.com/bigquery/query-plan-explanation), which themselves are composed of more granular sets of execution steps.
-BigQuery leverages a heavily distributed parallel architecture to run these queries.
-Stages model the units of work that many potential workers may execute in parallel.
-Stages communicate with one another by using a fast distributed shuffle architecture, which you can read about at In-memory query execution in BigQuery.
+When BigQuery executes a query job, it converts the declarative SQL statement into a graph of execution, broken up into a [series of query stages](https://cloud.google.com/bigquery/query-plan-explanation), which themselves are composed of [more granular sets of execution steps](https://cloud.google.com/bigquery/query-plan-explanation).

-Within the [query plan](https://cloud.google.com/bigquery/query-plan-explanation), the terms work units and workers are used to convey information specifically about parallelism.
-Elsewhere within BigQuery, you may encounter the term slot", which is an abstracted representation of multiple facets of query execution, including compute, memory, and I/O resources.
-Top level job statistics provide the estimate of individual query cost using the totalSlotMs estimate of the query using this abstracted accounting.

 ### Managing input data and data sources